QTimos/pyTicTacToe/README.md

 #### Prerequisites
 - Python 3.8 or higher
 - pip package manager
+- pipx package manager

 #### Steps
+1. Open your prefered shell in a terminal emulator
-1. Clone or download the repository
+2. Clone or download the repository
-2. Navigate to the project directory:
+3. Navigate to the project directory:
 ```bash
 cd path/to/pyTicTacToe
 ```

-3. Install dependencies:
+4. Install dependencies:
 ```bash
 pip install -r src/requirements.txt
 ```